slebetman/tcled/README.md

 - `usetabs` - Use tabs or spaces.
 Default is `true` which means use tabs instead of spaces.
 - `searchcase` - Is search case sensitive?
 Defaults to `false`.
 - `tabGuide` - Turn on tab guide on or off.
 Defaults to `false` which turns it off.
+- `filealias` - Maps a file extension to another for the purposes of syntax highlighting.
+This setting takes two arguments instead of one.
+You can specify multiple `filealias` in a config file.

 Example config file:

     usetabs false
 	tabstop 8
+	filealias ts js